tiagodeliberali/blog/docs/multiple_consumers.md

 In the end, we have something that looks a little bit more like Kafka.
 Since we introduced the topic/partition structure, we added a `CreateTopic` action and now we have something more serious here.
 Now we can:

-- create a topic with a defined number of partitions
+- Create a topic with a defined number of partitions
-- produce and consume to specific partitions inside the topic
+- Produce and consume to specific partitions inside the topic
-- send and receive batches of content
+- Send and receive batches of content
-- keep consumers and producers connected working in parallel
+- Keep consumers and producers connected working in parallel

+Here is the new version of `handle_connection`:

 ```rust
 fn handle_connection(mut stream: TcpStream, cluster: Arc<Cluster>) {